-Best Things to Do with NYC Kids: October Go List
+Best Things To Do with NYC Kids: October GoList

-As always, if an event piques your interest, be sure to click through to our listing for all the details, including address, time and recommended ages.
-And keep in mind: In NYC, really cool things to do with kids often get booked up quickly.
-So buy your tickets ASAP or, in the case of FREE events, arrive as early as possible to try to beat the crowds.
+If an event piques your interest, click through to our listing for all the details, including address, time, and price.
+Keep in mind that the really cool (and free) kid activities in NYC book up quickly, so buy your tickets ASAP or, in the case of FREE events, arrive early to beat the crowds.

 Little Red Lighthouse Festival — Washington Heights